 Table of Contents

-1 How to Rehydrate a Dried-Up Sharpie
+How to Revive a Dried-Up Sharpie

 The most common solution to rehydrate a dried up Sharpie: And other markers that use alcohol-based ink, add rubbing alcohol (surgical spirit in the UK).